hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/neural-networks.md

 None
 ```

-The boundaries still separate the orange and blue points, but now they're made out of piecewise straight segments.
+The boundaries still separate the orange and blue points, but now they're made out of piecewise straight segments, not smooth curves.

 +++